 Iowa historian Benjamin Shambaugh, in his 1893 book on Iowa City history, offers this overview of these earliest days in Johnson County (above).

-On May 1, 1839, two of those commissioners – Chauncey Swan and Robert Ronalds – met in John Gilbert’s trading house in Napoleon to “officially” begin the search.
+On May 1, 1839, two of those commissioners – Chauncey Swan and John Ronalds – met in John Gilbert’s trading house in Napoleon to “officially” begin the search.
 Gilbert had died earlier that spring, but his trading post was still the primary meeting place for pioneers living in Johnson County.
 It’s estimated that less than 500 white settlers lived in the county at this time, but when Gilbert and his friend, Pleasant Harris, did their sales pitch to Territorial legislators in Burlington back in January of 1838, he told a little “white” lie (excuse the pun), saying the population of Johnson County was “about 1,500” – with Gilbert conveniently failing to mention that 97% of that number came from the three Meskwaki tribes living here in 1838!
 More details here.

 Above is a photo of Chauncey Swan and Jo Myers-Walker’s watercolor of John Gilbert’s Trading Post in Napoleon.
 Click here to read more about the importance of these early trading posts in Johnson County.